 The Sustainability Tracking, Assessment and Rating System (STARS) is the most recognized measurement and reporting framework in the world for benchmarking sustainability performance in higher education.
 With more than 650 participants on six continents, AASHE’s STARS program is the most widely recognized reporting framework in the world for benchmarking a college or university’s sustainability performance.

 The rating system awards Bronze, Silver, Gold or Platinum for points earned in each category.
 Minimum points for each level are 25, 45, 65, and 85 respectively.
 Energy efficiency and waste diversion are operational aspects taken into account; this system also awards points for sustainability efforts in categories such as curriculum, human resources, and innovative programs.

-In 2014, Fanshawe submitted its first STARS report, which surpassed the 45-point threshold for silver with a total score of 50.82 points.
-Fanshawe currently pursues and achieves more than half of the sustainability initiatives and criteria identified within the STARS program.
-The college’s first STARS achievement has helped educate the college of our current achievements while identifying opportunities to elevate our status as leaders in institutional sustainability.
+In 2019, Fanshawe submitted its second STARS report, which surpassed the 65-point threshold for gold with a total score of 65.25 points.
+Fanshawe’s STARS achievement has helped educate the college of our current achievements while identifying opportunities to elevate our status as leaders in institutional sustainability.
 Fanshawe is committed to becoming a more sustainable college and has already made significant progress with plenty of room to grow.
 Going forward, we hope to continue to unite students and employees in our current sustainability initiatives and goals.

-View the full STARS report for Fanshawe College on STARS website here.
+View the full STARS report for Fanshawe College on the STARS website.